-Based on our record, C++ should be more popular than Clojure.
-It has been mentiond 56 times since March 2021.
+C++ might be a bit more popular than Clojure.
+We know about 56 links to it since March 2021 and only 39 links to Clojure.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 Elixir - Dynamic, functional language designed for building scalable and maintainable applications